sungho-CoolG/FSCL/README.md

 This paper is accepted to **CVPR 2022**.

-The official pytorch implementation of the paper will be released soon.
+The official pytorch implementation will be released soon.